poppyschmo/znc-signal/README.md

        string:+18883821222

    ```
-   If also running signal-cli on the host machine, the transport *must* still
+   If also running signal-cli on the host machine, the transport *must still*
    be TCP, so make certain the interface is local-only.
 More complicated
-   setups involving internet-spanning connections probably aren't worth the
+   setups involving Internet-spanning connections probably aren't worth the
    trouble, unless you're a networking expert.

-4. <a name="vols"></a> In its simplest form, `docker-run`'s
+5. <a name="vols"></a> In its simplest form, `docker-run`'s
    [`--volume` option][dockerrundocs] takes an argument of
    `HOST-DIR:CONTAINER-DIR`.
 Docker Compose and the various Docker-related
    configuration-management tools all use the same option name and value